Safecast/bGeigieNanoKit/README.md

     /usr/bin/avrdude -DV -p atmega328p -P /dev/ttyUSB0 -c arduino -b 57600 -U flash:w:bGeigieNano.hex:i

 Or Windows Users can download a small program called Xloader (http://russemotto.com/xloader/) and can directly flash a HEX file to the bGiegieNano (assuming you have a FDTI connection.
 Can be bought at many places like Adafruit, Seeedstudio, Switch-science etc.
+Download and installed X-loader.
+Do not use the USB charging port on the Nano, but the 6 pin FTDI connector on the edge of the CPU board.
+Purchase a   https://www.sparkfun.com/products/9873      FTDI breakout adapter.

+When you plug this little FTDI breakout board onto the 6 pin header and then plug in via a usb cable into your computer, the Nano will power up by itself (even though the power switch is off).
+Be careful here as you can plug it in upside down, so match the pins on the FTDI board with the pins on the cpu module.

+Monitor the device manager com ports to see the device appear and what com # Windows assigned to the device.

+Then Run X-loader, select com port, browse to HEX file, and I selected in the drop down Duemilanove/nano(ATmega328) device.
+Leave the baud rate at 57600 and hit upload.
+When it is done, the Nano rebooted/restarted all by itself and is running the new code.
+Remove the FTDI board and usb cable to computer, and the Nano will power off.

 # Assembly